devldm/go-sk/README.md

 This was fully finished in an MVP state as it allowed for posting jobs, viewing roles and applying (link out to an external posting)

 ## Current state
-This project currently still functions but the database is no longer in operation due to a change in the hosting providers pricing scheme.
+This project currently still functions and has a test role in place to show its functionality.
+I'd like to return to it when i get time to polish its styling and add features

 ## App Repo
 You can find the app version [here](https://www.github.com/devldm/go-sk-app)